 Or you could get extra fancy and throw it in a chocolate or gingerbread cookie pie crust… just sayin’.

 A word of warning: use a sturdy whisk for this (I have a cheapo one that was difficult to use) and be prepared for an arm workout.
 You will be whisking a LOT.

 Here’s how to make butterscotch pudding from scratch!
 I won’t be posting again until after Christmas, so I wish all of you a very Merry Christmas and Happy Holidays!

 Butterscotch Pudding from Scratch

-- In a medium sized mixing bowl (preferably with a pour spout), mix together the cornstarch and salt.
+- In a medium sized mixing bowl (preferably with a pour spout), mix together the cornstarch (1/4 cup) and kosher salt (1/2 teaspoon).
 Whisk in two cups of the milk gradually, making sure to smooth out any cornstarch clumps before adding more, so the mixture is smooth.
-Add the egg yolks and whisk together until yolks are fully incorporated and broken up.
+Add the egg yolks (4) and whisk together until yolks are fully incorporated and broken up.